Is This Program Right for Me?

 How many credits do I need to take to qualify for financial aid?

 A minimum of 4 graduate credit hours (course number >599) must be taken each semester if you are admitted as a graduate student.
-For more information, visit the financial aid applying page.
+For more information, visit the financial aid application page.

 Is financial aid available in the summer?